cpknight/Retro-BBS-Term/README.md

 ```
 - But you can run the script from your CLI, as well (with some extra debug output to boot).
 It will launch a new `kitty` terminal with 80x25 resolution for connecting to BBS's.
 While the window is open you can look in the `/tmp/retroBBSterm...` directory for additional logfiles and debug info, but this will be deleted when you exit `qodem`.

 - When you first get into `qodem` you'll have to connect it to the 'modem' - use `Alt-9` to do this.
-An error message will pop up on the screen, which can be dismissed.
-Now you're talking to the modem.
+A~n error message will pop up on the screen, which can be dismissed.~ Now you're talking to the modem.
 Use [AT](https://en.wikipedia.org/wiki/Hayes_AT_command_set) commands, eg:
 	- `AT` should respond with an `OK`
 	- `ATDT shsbbs.net` to 'dial' **Sharato's Heavenly Sphere**.
 	- `+++` while connected to get back to the 'modem' (eg. then do `ATH` to hangup).